Kasherpete/Official-app-sms-service/README.md

 Just run the program (Main.py) in your program editor, or in your terminal.

 # Admin Command
 You will find a command file named Command_Admin.py.
-This file is for use at your disposal for any of your needs, although we may add some functionality to this command that gets uploaded to GitHub.
+This file is customizable by you, although we may add some built in functionality to this command in the future.
 For most use cases, changing this command shouldn't be necessary.
 # Known Limitations
 ### Current limitations